NanoComp/meep/doc/docs/FAQ.md

 ### Where can I find a list of projects which have used Meep?

 For a list of more than 2500 published works which have used Meep, see the [Google Scholar citation page](https://scholar.google.com/scholar?hl=en&q=meep+software) as well as that for the [Meep manuscript](https://scholar.google.com/scholar?cites=17712807607104508775) and the [subpixel smoothing reference](https://scholar.google.com/scholar?cites=410731148689673259).
-For examples based on technology applications, see [simpetus.com/projects.html](http://www.simpetus.com/projects.html).
+For examples based on technology applications, see the [Simpetus projects page](http://www.simpetus.com/projects.html).

 ### Can I access Meep in the public cloud?